Overview of Colorado Mesa University

 - Continued investment in facilities and technology that expand, expedite, and enhance learning for every student.

 - Community support from businesses, industries, alumni, and residents of the region.

 - A wide array of academic programs that are improved on an on-going, continuous basis for quality and relevance to Western Colorado’s needs in the context of an ever-changing world.

 - An administration that uses human and natural resources wisely, embraces excellence, is committed to shared governance, and is focused on the future.

-Colorado Mesa University in 2020 will be respected as a learning community that embraces diversity of students, faculty, staff, ideas, and degree levels, while maintaining a quality educational environment that focuses on serving its many constituents.
-As it assumes an expanded leadership role, CMU will expand its public engagement of the region’s stakeholders by serving as the primary intellectual and cultural center and promoting the exchange of ideas that are of regional, national, and international importance.
+The Colorado Mesa University learning community embraces diversity of students, faculty, staff, ideas, and degree levels, while maintaining a quality educational environment that focuses on serving its many constituents.
+CMU is its region's primary intellectual and cultural center, promoting the exchange of ideas that are of regional, national, and international importance.

 Colorado Mesa University values:

 - high quality education in a student-centered environment;